jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-18.md

 Page 64 of 100(h) To sue and be sued in its name;
-(i) To appoint or hire, transfer, remove and fix the compensation of its personnel and such advisors or other Persons as may be necessary in the sale, Privatization and disposition of NPC assets and IPP
+(i) To appoint or hire, transfer, remove and fix the compensation of its personnel and such advisors or other Persons as may be necessary in the sale, Privatization and disposition of NAPOCOR assets and IPP
 contracts: Provided, however, That PSALM shall hire its own personnel only if absolutely necessary, and as far as practicable, shall avail itself of the services of personnel detailed from other government